December 28, 2018 | Purdue Global | Updated December 21, 2021

 Depression Is Not Uncommon

 One in six people will experience depression at some point in their lifetime, according to the APA.
-The World Health Organization reports that more than 300 million people worldwide live with depression.
+The World Health Organization reports that approximately 280 million people worldwide live with depression.
 Depression can cause other problems, according to the APA, including:

 • Sleep troubles